caiusCitiriga/web-onion/README.md

 ## General configuration
 Here you can tweak the general CLI's options.
-* <b>load_timeout</b>: this sets the timeout that WebCLI will give to its core scripts to load.
+* <b>load_timeout</b>: this sets the timeout that WebOnion will give to its core scripts to load.
 A loading screen will be shown during this time.
 Increasing the time will give more time to load the file on slower machines.
 Generally speaking 100ms should be more than enough.
 * <b>theme</b>: here you can chose the graphical theme for the CLI.
 For now only <i>Matrix</i> is supported
 * <b>allow_raw_html</b>: this will prevent or not the parsing of HTML strings in what will be rendered on the console.
 If you plan to write custom HTML code during the prints, this is the option for you.